Postoperative Care Following Frenectomy

 Your treatment plan may include additional recommendations:

-These complementary approaches address different aspects of oral function and work alongside the stretching exercises to enhance overall outcomes.
+These complementary approaches address different aspects of oral function and work alongside the stretching exercises to support outcomes.
+Results vary between patients.

 Aftercare for Children and Adults